harpsychord/LoopQADemo/README.md

 * npx playwright test
 * npx playwright show-report

-#### This project was made on a 512GB LED Steam Deck.
+#### This project was made on a 512GB LCD Steam Deck.
 Feel free to ask me about the setup in future calls. :)

 Bonus meme picture due to having to root around HTML with no test IDs present: